By William H. McNitt

 He was a native of central New York and served in the New York Militia.
 Many militia members served only short terms such as a couple of weeks or served as needed, but Joseph served two three-month terms with only a slight break between them for a total of 192 days.
 He originally volunteered to serve as a substitute for someone who had been drafted and served from September 9 until December 16, 1813.
 He was paid a total of $26.12 for this term and was discharged at either Fort George or Fort Niagara (they were on opposite sides of the Niagara River).
 A few weeks later Joseph was drafted and served in a different company from January 10 to April 10, 1814.
 After the war, he married Mary Warner.

-He was the husband of Betsey Warner.
-He enlisted in Captain Thomas Winslow's Company in the regiment commanded by Colonel Marion Joiner in the New York Militia in September 1813 at Moriah, Essex County, New York.
-He was honorably discharged at Elizabethtown, Essex County, New York on 10 Oct 1813 after 15 days of service.
+He was the husband of Betsey Warner (they had married in 1806) and lived in Moriah, Essex County, New York (a little over 50 miles northwest of Pittsford, Vermont).
+He enlisted in Captain Thomas Winslow's Company in the regiment commanded by Colonel Marion Joiner in the New York Militia in September 1813 at Moriah and was honorably discharged at Elizabethtown, Essex County, New York on 10 Oct 1813 after 15 days of service.
 He was called again about the last of October and served until November 18, 1813. was wounded in the Plattsburgh battle, and served about 21 days.
 He was called out again from about June 15, 1814 until about July 10, 1814 - about 20 days.
 Another time he was called out under the same officers at the battle of French Hills and served about 16 days and was also out for other short service.

 Peter and Japheth Warner